3a4oT/Texture/docs/BinaryDistribution.md

 Yes!
 Binary uses the same Objective-C API as CocoaPods/Carthage (`setASDKCollectionNode:`).
 It's a drop-in replacement.

-### Why are Video/MapKit/Photos not available via SPM?
+### Why are Video/MapKit/Photos not available in SPM source distribution?

 These Objective-C classes are wrapped in conditional compilation directives (`#if AS_USE_VIDEO`, `#if AS_USE_MAPKIT`, `#if AS_USE_PHOTOS`).
 Swift Package Manager generates module interfaces at compile time, and classes excluded by `#if` guards are not exported to the Swift module interface.

-**This affects both binary and source SPM distributions.**
+**This ONLY affects SPM source distribution, not binary.**

-**To use these features:**
-- Use CocoaPods or Carthage (original repository)
-- Or use from Objective-C code (.m files) where the classes are still available
+**Photos availability:**
+- ✅ Binary: Included (pre-compiled Objective-C with AS_USE_PHOTOS=1)
+- ❌ Source: Not available from Swift (SPM module interface limitation)
+- ✅ CocoaPods/Carthage: Available

+**Video/MapKit availability:**
+- ❌ Binary: Not included (niche features)
+- ❌ Source: Not available from Swift (SPM module interface limitation)
+- ✅ CocoaPods/Carthage: Available

 ### What about AssetsLibrary?